 Sneezing is an extremely common, though not severe, allergy symptom.
 As membranes in your nasal passage react to allergic substances, they become irritated and ticklish – causing you to sneeze3.
 To reduce sneezing fits, try avoiding outdoor and indoor allergy triggers, or relieving other symptoms that may be causing irritation in your nose and throat.

 When you realize that most allergens are airborne and come into direct contact with your face, it’s no surprise that so many people with allergies experience itchy or watery eyes.

 If they already feel irritated, you can help soothe them by washing your face and placing a cool, moist washcloth over your eyes.
-Face wipes can also be useful at removing particles as small as pollen, dust and other impurities from your skin.

 Some people may suffer from allergic conjunctivitis4 too.
 This means that when the eyes are irritated, the thin layer at the front of the eye can become inflamed and red, giving it a swollen appearance.